 In a Feb.
 28 Facebook post, Swe Win criticized Wirathu for praising the brutal murder of Ko Ni, a prominent Muslim lawyer and critic of Myanmar’s powerful military, accusing him of committing “a major violation of parajika [the Buddhist monastic code].”

-Wirathu demanded an apology from Swe Win within seven days, and Kyaw Myo Shwe, a Ma Ba Tha member and follower of Wirathu, filed a lawsuit under Article 66(d) of the Telecommunications Law, accusing him of defaming the monk.
+Wirathu demanded an apology from Swe Win within seven days, and Kyaw Myo Shwe, a Ma Ba Tha member and follower of Wirathu, filed a lawsuit under Section 66(d) of the Telecommunications Law, accusing him of defaming the monk.

-Article 66(d) prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those who violate it.
+Section 66(d) prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those who violate it.

 Kyaw Myo Shwe withdrew the complaint earlier this month after being pressured by his family to do so.

-Now Kyaw Myo Shwe himself is being sued for defamation under Article 66(d) by a woman who claims he posted insulting comments about Myanmar’s de facto leader Aung San Suu Kyi on his Facebook page.
+Now Kyaw Myo Shwe himself is being sued for defamation under Section 66(d) by a woman who claims he posted insulting comments about Myanmar’s de facto leader Aung San Suu Kyi on his Facebook page.

 Kyaw Myo Shwe faces a maximum of three years in prison if convicted.

 At least 43 cases have been filed under Section 66(d) since March last year, when the current government came to power.

 Reported by Kyaw Thu for RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Roseanne Gerin.

 CORRECTION: An earlier version of this story erroneously identified Wirathu as vice chairman of Ma Ba Tha.